Photographer: Eric Kilby

 Florida Panther Distribution, Habitat, and Ecology

-Each individual migrates through its territory during the day.
-Individuals prefer to spend their days in the wetlands, then move to grassland in the evening.
-This species is primarily nocturnal in nature.
+Again following a pattern common to wild felines, each individual Florida Panther migrates through its territory.
+This mainly occurs during the day.
+Most specimens prefer to spend their days in the wetlands, then move to grassland in the evening.
+It’s also mainly nocturnal.

-It evolved as entirely carnivorous in nature (no surprise there).
+Given its feline ancestry, it naturally evolved as carnivorous in nature.
 Its prey typically consists of a variety of small animals.
-However, it will occasionally attack larger animals, such as deer or wild boar.
-Its only natural predators are large alligators.
+It will, however, attack larger prey.
+These typically include such species as deer or wild boar.
+Alligators comprise its only known natural predator.

 Marbled Cat